apache/beam/website/src/contribute/index.md

         retest this please

-   There are other trigger phrases for post-commit tests found in .testinfra/jenkins, but use these sparingly because post-commit tests consume shared development resources.
+   Pull request template has a link to a [catalog of trigger phrases](https://github.com/apache/beam/blob/master/.test-infra/jenkins/README.md) that start various post-commit tests suites.
+Use these sparingly because post-commit tests consume shared development resources.

 1. Pull requests can only be merged by a
    [Beam committer]({{ site.baseurl }}/contribute/team/).
    To find a committer for your area, either: